Viking longship replica to stop in Maine during East Coast voyage

 The vessel is scheduled to return to Mystic in October.

-The ship left its home port of Haugesund, Norway on April 26, 2016 to recreate the first trans-Atlantic crossing by the Vikings more than 1,000 years ago.
+The ship left its home port of Haugesund, Norway, on April 26, 2016, to re-create the first trans-Atlantic crossing by the Vikings more than 1,000 years ago.
 The ship stopped in Iceland and Greenland during the voyage.

 The ship is powered by sails and oars, with a crew of 32.